fgrehm/blog/_posts/2013-11-12-force-vagrant-provider-from-your-vagrantfile.md

-For experienced Ruby users this might seem something trivial to do but since Vagrant's community is made of people from many different programming languages background, I thought it would be nice to share this little trick I found useful when I needed to do that.
+For experienced Ruby users this might seem something trivial to do but since Vagrant's community is made of people from many different programming languages background, I thought it would be nice to share this little trick I find useful when I need to make sure the VMs goes up with the right provider.

 I personally have [my `VAGRANT_DEFAULT_PROVIDER` set to `lxc`](https://github.com/fgrehm/dotfiles/blob/master/bash/exports#L7) by default but there are times that I really don't want to use Vagrant with lxc.